BETA PHOTO: Circle of Trust 5.10a (right bolt line) and Slab B...

 Fortunately, this familiar story has a happy ending.
-A group of climbers who'd been developing routes at Deep Creek worked with park officials and the Southeastern Climbers Coalition (SCC) to reach agreement on a "memorandum of understanding" that would allow climbing to resume.
-Two local climbers purchased a 38-acre tract near the park land and arranged to sell a portion of the land to the SCC, which recently raised about $25,000 to purchase this land and turn it into a climber parking lot.
-The SCC has also established a fine trail from the parking lot to the cliff; a grand opening ceremony is planned in the near future.
+Local climbers and the Southeastern Climbers Coalition (SCC) worked with park officials to reach agreement on a "memorandum of understanding" that would allow climbing to resume.
+Averbeck purchased a 38-acre tract near the park land and arranged to sell a portion of the land to the SCC, which raised about $25,000 to purchase this land and turn it into a climber parking lot.
+This parking, along with a trail established by the SCC, eliminated trespassing on private land, though some friction with local residents may remain.

-Though there are a few trad lines sprinkled in, Deep Creek is primarily a sport climbing area.
+Though there are a number of mostly undocumented trad lines, Deep Creek is currently focused on sport climbing.
 With lots of overhanging sandstone, most of the routes that have been established to date are not for the neophyte leader, ranging from the mid-5.11s on up.
 However, there are some good moderates in a section known as the Tea and Crumpets Wall, and more could be coming as route development continues.

 Some access notes: